-Then in 1953, the US Government started to focus on flammable clothing with the Flammable Fabrics Act.
+In 1953, the US Government started to recognize the hazards of flammable clothing with the Flammable Fabrics Act.
 This law was enforced by the Federal Trade Commission (https://www.ftc.gov/) and focused on the flammability of interior furnishings and apparel.
 It did not yet address mattress flammability.

 But, in 1972 the Consumer Protection Safety Commission was formed and it was granted authority to issue all consumer flammability standards (https://www.cpsc.gov/) Carpets, rugs, children’s sleepwear, mattresses and mattress pads were now subject to flammability standards.
 The standards are laid-out in this portion of the Code of Federal Regulations (CFR) found here

 With regard to mattress flammability, it seems the main concern was mattress fires being started by smoldering cigarettes.
 The CPSC standard test for mattress combustion was a cigarette placed on the tested mattress in about six different places.
 After a specified length of time, the mattress must not have caught fire.
 This standard held authority until 2007.

 In 2007, the chemical industry convinced Congress to have the standard increased to an open flame test.
 This open-flame standard still holds authority today, except in California which will be addressed in the next paragraph.
 The open flame standard is a much more stringent test in which mattresses are exposed to an open flame for about a minute and must not catch fire.
 The new standards can be found here CFR 1633.1.

 Since the inception of CFR 1632.1 in 1972, (the smoldering cigarette test), most manufacturers have invested in chemical means to make their mattresses less flammable in order to pass the test.
 With the advent of the more stringent CFR 1633.1 in 2007 (the open flame test), and with large investments previously made by manufacturers in a chemical solution since 1972, it’s safe to say that since 2007 significantly more flame-retardant chemicals have been used on mattresses to ensure they pass the more stringent test.